equinixmetal-helm/audito-maldito/README.md

 ![Type: application](https://img.shields.io/badge/Type-application-informational?style=for-the-badge)
 ![AppVersion: v0.0.1](https://img.shields.io/badge/AppVersion-v0.0.1-informational?style=for-the-badge)

-A Helm chart for deploying [audito-maldito](audito-maldito) in Kubernetes.
+A Helm chart for deploying [audito-maldito][audito-maldito] in Kubernetes.
 This chart is provided and maintained by your friends at Equinix Metal.

 [audito-maldito]: https://github.com/metal-toolbox/audito-maldito

 ## Usage

-audito-maldito is deployed as a [daemonset](daemonset).
+audito-maldito is deployed as a [daemonset][daemonset].
 This includes several containers:

 - `audito-maldito` - The containerized audito-maldito process.
 It reads from